hpyproject/hpy/docs/overview.rst

     many common mistakes are checked and reported automatically.

   - Universal binaries: you can choose to distribute only Universal ABI binaries.
-This comes with a small speed penalty con CPython, but for non-performance critical libraries it might still be a good tradeoff.
+This comes with a small speed penalty on CPython, but for non-performance critical libraries it might still be a good tradeoff.